Container Ready Applications with Twelve-Factor App and Microservices Architecture

 Container-ready applications have small footprints and take advantage of free services offered by orchestration layers such as logging, federated security, and metrics gathering.
 They are atomic and robust units of compute that can be partitioned for elasticity.
 Whether applications are designed to be container-native from the start, or refactored to be container-ready, embracing MSA and Twelve-Factor App methodology enables deployment into modern container orchestration layers.

 Critical Stack enables enterprises to run efficient and cost-effective containerized infrastructure while reducing risk.
-Click here to learn more about Critical Stack.
+Click here to learn more about container orchestration with Critical Stack.